mirzak/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 !!!
 Use `USER="root"` if you are using a virtual device

 [Mender Artifact's](../../02.Architecture/04.Mender-Artifacts/docs.md) require
-a device compatibility field to be entered which **must** match what the device is reporting to the Mender server or it will refuse to install it.
+a device compatibility value as input, which **must** match what the device is reporting to the Mender server or it will refuse to install it.
 This is a safety mechanism to avoid installing software to incompatible hardware.

 If you are unsure, you can check what the device is reporting on the server: